xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 If you're already monitoring BNG with CLI, then the shift to a model-based approach is relatively straight-forward since most of the relevant models follow the CLI output in a straight-forward way.
 By streaming your BNG KPIs with model-based telemetry, you'll get all the benefits of highly efficient, structured data delivered right to your collection stack.

 #### Acknowledgements
-Many thanks to Gurpreet S for contributing his BNG subject matter expertise to this tutorial.
-Check out more of the BNG team's great content at [https://xrdocs.io/cnbng/](https://xrdocs.io/cnbng/).
+Many thanks to Gurpreet for contributing his BNG expertise to this tutorial.
+Check out more of the BNG team's content at [https://xrdocs.io/cnbng/](https://xrdocs.io/cnbng/).